John R. McLaughlin PhD

 - Population studies to advance disease prevention and health promotion

-- 2011-present – Environmental risk factors for cancer modeled using advanced geospatial methods
+- 2011-21- Environmental risk factors for cancer modeled using advanced geospatial methods

-- 1995-present – Occupational exposures (pesticides, radiation, chemicals) and cancer
+- 1995-present – Cancer risk associated with occupational exposures (pesticides, radiation, chemicals)

 - 2000-present – Colorectal Cancer: A population-based, genetic epidemiological research program conducted by an interdisciplinary health research team